cloud-bulldozer/benchmark-operator/CONTRIBUTING.md

         my_key_3: my_value_3
 ```

-Note: The Benchmark has to be created in the namespace `ripsaw-system`
+Note: The Benchmark has to be created in the namespace `benchmark-operator`

 ### Additional guidance for adding a workload
 * Please keep the [workload status](README.md#workloads-status) updated
 * To help users understand how the workload can be run, please add a guide similar
 to [uperf](docs/uperf.md)
 * Add the link for your workload guide to [installation guide](docs/installation.md#running-workloads)
-* Ensure all resources created are within the `ripsaw-system` namespace, this can be done by setting namespace
+* Ensure all resources created are within the `benchmark-operator` namespace, this can be done by setting namespace
 to use `operator_namespace` var.
 This is to ensure that the resources aren't defaulted to current active
 namespace which is what `ansible_operator_meta.namespace` would default to.
 * All resources created as part of your role should use `trunc_uuid` ansible var in their names and labels, so